Policies and Procedures

 -To establish and maintain safe working procedures amongst the staff and children.

--To make arrangements for ensuring the absence of risks to health in connection with the use, handling, storage and transportation of articles and substances
+-To plan to ensure the absence of risks to health in connection with the use, handling, storage and transportation of articles and substances

-- To ensure the sufficient information, supervision and instruction to enable all people working in or using Sunflowers Day Nursery to avoid detrimental situations and contribute positively to their own safety and health at work and to ensure to ensure they have access to health and safety courses and training.
-Also to ensure that managerial staff provide new and relevant documentation and legalisation materials as necessary.
+- To ensure sufficient information, supervision, and instruction to enable all people working in or using Sunflowers Day Nursery to avoid detrimental situations and contribute positively to their own safety and health at work. to ensure they have access to health and safety courses and training.
+Also, to ensure that managerial staff provide new and relevant documentation and legalisation materials as necessary.

 - To ensure that the whole premises and access to and from it is safe and that it can be used with ease.